code-ventage/coliseum-console-game-kotlin/README.md

 To win the game, you’ll need to defeat the Final Boss, that will appear in the game.

+## Fatures

+We use Kotlin to make this game, so you can see the code in the **`src/main/kotlin/**`** folders.

+In the `src/main/kotlin/services/ColiseumService.kt` file, in the `desapearDeadFighters()` function, we used lambda expressions to remove the dead fighters from the list.
+In this way, we're using functional programming for improvement readability.

 ## Developers

 **Victor Palmero Valdes**